A Low Omega 6 and High Omega 3 diet has been shown help to prevent migraines

 Currently, the average American eats N-6 to N-3 omega fatty acids at a ratio of 16:1 where the ratio should be closer to 1:1.
 To get your ratio closer to those recommended in this diet, there are 3 steps you can do to improve your diet.

 The first step is to limit the amount of N-6 omega fatty acids.
 Unfortunately, it is almost impossible t avoid N-6 entirely.
 Thus, focus on avoiding as many vegetable oils such as safflower, corn, sunflower, cottonseed, and soybean as possible.
 Also, avoid the processed fat-based foods that utilize these oils including mayonnaise and bottled salad dressings.

 The second step is to replace those oils with the oils that have better ratios of N-6 to N-3 including olive oil, avocado oil, coconut oil and organic butter.

 The third step to improve your ratio of N-6 to N-3 fatty acids is to increase the amount of N-3 in your diet.
 Foods that are rich in omega-3 fatty acids include fatty fish (salmon, mackerel, tuna, sardines, and anchovies) and some grass feed animal products.
-Vegetarian sources include: flax seed, chia seed, sachi inchi, walnuts, quinoa, brussels sprouts, kale, and spinach.
-My favorite source of N-3 is Shakeology, which contains sachi inchi, flax seed, chia seed, spinach and quinoa.
+Vegetarian sources include flax seed, chia seed, sachi inchi, walnuts, quinoa, brussels sprouts, kale, and spinach.

 I realize changing your diet is difficult, but so is living with chronic migraines.
-Isn’t having less headaches worth giving it a try?
+Isn’t having fewer headaches worth giving it a try?